Skip to main content

 Reasoning Engine

 You can think of the reasoning engine as the conductor of an orchestra.
 The conductor keeps time and guides a group of musicians to coordinate their individual performances.
-Similarly, Einstein Copilot’s reasoning engine orchestrates how actions carry out a user’s request.
+Similarly, Einstein Copilot’s reasoning engine orchestrates how topics and actions carry out a user’s request.

 When a user launches Einstein Copilot and starts a conversation, they want to ask a question or enter an instruction.
 Behind the scenes, the reasoning engine works with the LLM to carry out the request.
 Here’s what it does.